mtumilowicz/scala-graphql-caliban-workshop/README.md

         * makes a fragment the perfect match for a component
         * represent the data requirements for a single component and then compose them

-## mutation
+### mutation
-* queries vs mutations
-  * queries - read only
-  * mutations - add, edit, delete (commands)
-    * typically, the transport protocol is http
 * queries will be done in parallel, mutations sequentially
-* A mutation can contain multiple fields, resulting in the server executing multiple database WRITE / READ operations.
-However, unlike query fields, which are executed in parallel, mutation fields run in a series, one after the other.
-If an API consumer sends two mutation fields, the first is guaranteed to finish before the second begins.
-This is to ensure that a race condition does not happen, but it also complicates the task of something like DataLoader
+    * if an API consumer sends two mutation fields, the first is guaranteed to finish before the second begins
-* Remember that a GraphQL mutation is always a WRITE operation followed by a READ operation.
-* mutation for updates
+* example
     ```
-    mutation {
+    mutation CreateReviewForEpisode($ep: Episode!, $review: ReviewInput!) {
-        createCustomer(input: {
-            name: "X"
-            email: "Y"
-            clientMutationId: "1"
-        }) {
-            // what to expect in response
-            customer {
-                id
+      createReview(episode: $ep, review: $review) {
+        stars
+        commentary
       }
     }

+    { // variables
+      "ep": "JEDI",
+      "review": {
+        "stars": 5,
+        "commentary": "This is a great movie!"
       }
+    }
     ```
+* is always a WRITE operation followed by a READ operation

+### subscription
+* in the majority of cases, client should NOT use subscriptions to stay up to date with backend
+    * use poll intermittently with queries, or re-execute queries on demand when a user performs a relevant action (such as clicking a button)
+* use subscriptions for
+    * small, incremental changes to large objects
+        * polling for a large object is expensive, especially when most of the object's fields rarely change
+        * fetch the object's initial state with a query, and your server can proactively push updates to individual fields
+    * low-latency, real-time updates
+        * example: a chat application's client wants to receive new messages as soon as they're available

+## data loaders
+* problem
+    * authors "has many" books
+    * we would like to achieve two SQL calls
         ```
+        SELECT *
+        FROM authors;
+        -- pretend this returns 3 authors
+        SELECT *
+        FROM books
+        WHERE author_id in (1, 2, 3); -- an array of the author's ids
+        ```
+    * query
+        ```
+        {
+          query { // 1 call
-    input CreateCustomerInput {
+            authors {
-        ...
+              name
+              books { // each book resolver would only get it’s own parent author: N calls
+                title
               }

-    type CreateCustomerPayload {
-        ...
             }

-    type Mutation {
-        createCustomer(input: CreateCustomerInput): CreateCustomerPayload!
           }
+        }
         ```

-## subscription
-  * Subscriptions are extremely useful when you need your UIs to autoupdate
-  * For
-    example, while looking at the list of Tasks on the home page, we planned to notify the user when new Task records are available—just like the way Twitter notifies you when there are new tweets on your timeline.
-  * To implement such a feature, you have two options:
-     Make your app continuously ask the server about the list of Tasks.
-     Make your app tell the server that it is interested in new Tasks and would like to be notified when they are created.
-* subscriptions - typically the transport is websocket

-## data loaders
-* Now that we have a GraphQL service with a multimodel schema, we can look at one of GraphQL’s most famous problems, the N+1 queries problem.
+    * in REST: ORM will help
+        * graphQl: each resolver function really only knows about its own parent object
-    * Because the GraphQL runtime traverses the tree field by field and resolves each field on its own as it does, this simple GraphQL query resulted in a lot more SQL state- ments than necessary.
+            * runtime traverses the tree field by field and resolves each field on its own

-        * Batching—We can delay asking the database about a certain resource until we figure out the IDs of all the records that need to be resolved.
-Once these IDs are identified, we can use a single query that takes in a list of IDs and returns the list of records for them.
-          * After releasing the GraphQL.js reference implementation, the Facebook team also released a reference implementation for such a library.
-They named it DataLoader

-                * DataLoader is a generic JavaScript utility library that can be injected into your applica- tion’s data-fetching layer to manage caching and batching operations on your behalf.
-                * The DataLoader class constructor expects a function as its argument, and that function is expected to do the data fetching.
-                  * This function is known as the batch- loading function because it expects an array of key IDs and should fetch all records asso- ciated with those IDs in one batch action and then return the records as an array that has the same order as the array of input IDs.
-                  * DataLoader takes care of batching the first two statements into a single SQL statement because they happen in the same frame of execution, which is known in Node.js as a single tick of the event loop
-                  * For the third statement, Dataloader uses its memoization cache of .load() calls.
-                  * While you can do the batching and caching manually, DataLoader enables you to decouple the data-loading logic in your application without sacrificing the perfor- mance of the caching and batching optimizations.
-DataLoader instances present a consistent API over your various data sources (PostgreSQL, MongoDB, and any oth- ers)
-                  * DataLoader caching is not meant to be part of your application-level caching that’s shared among requests.
-                    * It’s meant to be a simple memoization to avoid repeatedly loading the same data in the context of a single request in your application.

- * One task that GraphQL makes a bit more challenging is clients’ caching of data.
-    * Responses from REST APIs are a lot easier to cache because of their dictionary nature.
-    * A specific URL gives certain data, so you can use the URL itself as the cache key.
-    * A graph query means a graph cache.
-If you normalize a GraphQL query response into a flat collection of records and give each record a global unique ID, you can cache those records instead of caching the full responses.
-    * One of the other most famous problems you may encounter when working with GraphQL is commonly referred to as N+1 SQL queries.
-      * Luckily, Facebook is pioneering one possible solution to this data-loading- optimization problem: it’s called DataLoader.
-      * As the name implies, DataLoader is a utility you can use to read data from databases and make it available to GraphQL resolver functions.
-      * You can use DataLoader instead of reading the data directly from databases with SQL queries, and DataLoader will act as your agent to reduce the SQL queries you send to the database
-      * DataLoader uses a combination of batching and caching to accomplish that.
-      * If the
-        same client request results in a need to ask the database about multiple things, Data- Loader can consolidate these questions and batch load their answers from the data- base.
-      * DataLoader also caches the answers and makes them available for subsequent questions about the same resources.
+            * ORM won’t have the luxury of a list of author IDs anymore
-* n+1 problem
+            * N+1 calls
                 ```
+                SELECT *
+                FROM authors;

+                SELECT *
+                FROM books
+                WHERE author_id in (1);

+                SELECT *
+                FROM books
+                WHERE author_id in (2);

+                SELECT *
+                FROM books
+                WHERE author_id in (3);
+                ```
+* solutions
+    * batching
+        * delay asking the database until we will have all appropriate IDs
+    * caching
+        * is not meant to be application-level caching hared among requests
+        * it should be simple memoization to avoid repeatedly loading the same data in the context of a single request
+    * example library: DataLoader (JavaScript utility library)
+        * enables to decouple the data-loading logic without sacrificing the performance

+## client cache
+* responses from REST are easy to cache
+    * dictionary nature
+        * specific URL gives certain data
+        * use the URL itself as the cache key
+* solution: graph cache
+    * no URL-like primitive that provides this globally unique identifier for a given object
+    * best practice for the API to expose such an identifier for clients to use
+        ```
         {
-        customers { // 1 call
+          starship(id:"3003") { // id field provides a globally unique key
             id
             name
-            orders { // n calls
+          }
+          droid(id:"2001") {
             id
-                status
+            name
+            friends {
+              id
+              name
             }
           }
         }
         ```
-    * solution: add async BatchLoader (java dataloader, scala ZQuery)

 ## pagination
 * https://graphql.org/learn/pagination/